robenkleene/design-references/adobe-after-effects/trapcode-form.md

 2. Right-click in timeline panel and choose "New" -> "Solid", and click "Make Comp Size"
 3. Right-click the solid and add the Trapcode Form affect to it

+## Gradients

+- To remove a gradient stop, just drag it off, to add one double-click on the gradient.

 ## Blend Mode

 There's no longer a blend mode option under "Rendering", so instead make a separate layer and change the blend mode of the new layer.